Report an accessibility problem

 Additional Curriculum Information

-When approved by the student's supervisory committee and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree to be used for this degree.
-If students do not have a previously awarded master's degree, then 30 credit hours is made up of additional electives and research coursework which must include LIN 510, if they have not previously taken it or its equivalent.
+With the approval of the student's supervisory committee and the Graduate College, 30 credit hours from a previously awarded master's degree can be used for this degree.
+For students who do not have a previously awarded master's degree, additional electives and research coursework comprise 30 credit hours, which must include LIN 510 if the student has not taken it or its equivalent.

-The foreign language requirement must be in a language approved by the student's doctoral supervisory committee.
+The foreign language requirement must be fulfilled by a language approved by the student's doctoral supervisory committee.

 Admission requirements